Enteridium lycoperdon

-Enteridium lycoperdon, the false puffball, is one of the more obvious species of slime mould or Myxogastria, typically seen in its reproductive phase as a white 'swelling' on standing dead trees in the spring, or on large pieces of fallen wood.
+Reticularia lycoperdon, the false puffball, is one of the more conspicuous species of slime mould or Myxogastria, typically seen in its reproductive phase as a white 'swelling' on standing dead trees in the spring, or on large pieces of fallen wood.
 Alder (Alnus glutinosa) is a common host.

 Taxonomy

 It was first described in 1791 by Jean Baptiste François Pierre Bulliard as Reticularia lycoperdon, but was assigned to the genus, Enteridium, by Marie L. Farr in 1976.
 The name Reticularia lycoperdon is accepted by the taxonomic databases: Ausfungi Index Fungorum, and IRMNG.

 Habitats and distribution

 E. lycoperdon grows typically on dead alder branches, logs, and stumps in wet places beside rivers, streams and wetlands; it is also found growing on dead elm, beech, poplar, hawthorn, elder, hornbeam, damson, hazel, and pine trees often after late frosts in spring and in the autumn.

 It is recorded throughout Scotland, England, Wales, Ireland, Europe, and in Mexico.